Rotational molding: History

 In 1855 a patent taken out by R. Peters in Britain documented the first use of a rotating mechanism producing “two centrifugal motions at right angles to each other” by means of beveled gearing, and heat.
 This rotational molding process was used to create artillery shells and other hollow vessels, the main purpose of which was to create consistency in wall thickness and density.
 In a U.S. patent in 1905, F.A.
 Voelke described a method including a polymer for the production of articles using paraffin wax.
 Development led to G.S.
 Baker's and G.W.
 Perks' process of producing hollow chocolate Easter eggs in 1910.
 Rotational molding had developed further when R.J.
 Powell made mention of the commonly used ratio of 4:1 between major and minor axes of rotation at slow rotation speeds.
 His patent covered this process for molding hollow objects from plaster of Paris in the 1920s.
 These early methods using different materials directed the advances in the way rotational molding is used today with plastics.

 Plastics were introduced to the rotational molding process in the early 1950s.
 One of the first applications was to manufacture doll heads.
 The machinery was made of an E Blue box-oven machine, inspired by a General Motors rear axle, powered by an external electric motor and heated by floor-mounted gas burners.
 The mold was made of electroformed nickel-copper and the plastic was a liquid polyvinyl chloride (PVC) plastisol.
 The cooling method consisted of placing the mold into cold water.
 This process of rotational molding led to the creation of other plastic toys.
 As demand for and popularity of this process increased, it was used to create other products such as road cones, marine buoys, and car armrests.
 This popularity led to the development of larger machinery.
 A new system of heating was also created, going from the original direct gas jets to the current indirect high velocity air system.
 In Europe during the 1960s the Engel process was developed.
 This allowed large hollow containers to be manufactured in low-density polyethylene.
 The cooling method consisted of turning off the burners and allowing the plastic to harden while still rocking in the mold.

-In 1976, the Association of Rotational Moulders (ARM) was started in Chicago as a worldwide trade association.
+In 1976, the Association of Rotational Molders (ARM) was founded in Chicago as a worldwide trade association.
 The main objective of this association is to increase awareness of the rotational molding technology and process.

 In the 1980s, new plastics, such as polycarbonate, polyester, and nylon, were introduced to rotational molding.
 This has led to new uses for this process, such as the creation of fuel tanks and industrial moldings.
 The research that has been done since the late 1980s at Queen's University Belfast has led to the development of more precise monitoring and control of the cooling processes based on their development of the “Rotolog system”.